What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 What to do in Hamburg: Visit a real Hamburg landmark – the Elbphilharmonie

-3. Hamburger Kunsthalle – world-class art museum in Hamburg
+3. Hamburger Kunsthalle – a world-class art museum in Hamburg

 If you only have time to visit one of the museums in Hamburg, this is where you are heading.
 Hamburger Kunsthalle is the best art museum in Hamburg and also a leading museum in Germany.
 It is located in the old town district between the Central station and the two Alster lakes.